osdiego/generative_ai_aws/README.md

 # Generative AI on AWS

-This repository contains code samples for building ML models and knowledge gained during the AWS and Udacity partnership course.
+This repository contains code samples for building ML models, knowledge gained during the AWS and Udacity partnership course.

 ## Features